dgregory3700/Portfolio-Engine-Lessons-Ledger/governance_v2.0.md

 ## 8. Scope & Release Discipline

 - Features that delay launch are deferred
-- Broken but observable beats perfect but invisible
 - Removal is preferred over complexity

 The objective is to get **real users on real infrastructure paying real money** as quickly and safely as possible.